-The fintech industry has grown tremendously since it first emerged in the late 20th century, however, the last year has seen more innovation in this sector than ever before
+The fintech industry has grown tremendously since it first emerged in the late 20th century, however, the last year has seen an increased emphasis on ESG

 While the many innovations that have resulted in this booming sector and the pandemic have accelerated businesses within the digital space, an increasingly critical matter of contention is the escalated importance of Environmental, Social and Governance (ESG) criteria in the corporate world.
 In fintech, it is even more important.
 But why?

 ESG criteria are a set of standards that apply to a company’s operations that socially conscious investors use to screen potential investments.
 Environmental criteria relate to the conservation of the natural world, including factors such as climate change, carbon emission reduction, air pollution and deforestation.
 Social criteria relate to the consideration and well-being of people including customer access, data hygiene, gender and diversity inclusion as well as community relations.
 And finally, governance relates to the standards for running a company including everything from embracing diversity on boards, corporate transparency and hiring best practices.
 With the growing concern on ethical statuses of companies, these standards measure the ethical impact and sustainability of investment in a company.
 And in today’s rapidly changing business climate, attention to ESG issues is becoming critical to long-term competitive success.